How to Stop CPS Harassment

 In many cases, this is simply a ruse to get you entangled "in the system" so they can further:

 - And leverage institutional power against you

 To protect yourself and your children, don't sign or agree to anything - call an experienced family law attorney and make CPS prove its case in court.

 Contact Frisco, Texas CPS Attorneys at Pfister Family Law

 As a parent and US citizen, you have certain rights.
 Don't trust CPS workers to inform you of your rights or disclose all relevant information.
-To protect you and your children, contact Frisco, Texas CPS lawyers.
+Contact Frisco, Texas, CPS lawyers to protect you and your children.